-As long as you have some student loans, you will always be interested in getting out of the debt faster or reducing your monthly payments in one way or another.
-Student loan debt can trouble your financial growth, and it can cause significant personal stress.
+As long as you have some student loans, you will always be interested in getting out of the debt faster or reducing your monthly payments one way or another.
+Student loan debt can trouble your financial growth, and it can cause a significant amount of stress.
 If you have loans that are being serviced currently by the company Navient, you should know that Navient loans can be forgiven.

-Table of Contents
+List of Contents

 Student loan forgiveness comes in a variety of forms, but the most common is the forgiveness of loans which are repaid under the Income-Driven Repayment or IDR for short.
 With respect to your income you may or may not qualify for IDR, which will probably end with your loan debt being forgiven at the end of a 20-25 year repayment term if there is any amount of the loan left.

 In case you are working in certain fields, such as education or social work, you might qualify for loan forgiveness at a much earlier time period of 10 years.